haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 How and where to find spatial data is discussed in detail here:

 ### Coordinate Reference Systems (CRS) and map projections
 The basic idea of a CRS is to convert the 3D world into the 2D world in different ways.
-They are frameworks that define how geographic clocations are represented and referenced in a coordinate system
+They are frameworks that define how geographic clocations are represented and referenced in a coordinate system.
+There are different CRS, often depending on the region where the data is located.
+When we are working with different kind of data, we often have have layers that are in different CRS. **It is important to check that the layers and the project are in the same CRS!**

+Some common CRS include:
+- Finland: ET

 ---